 However, this is not to say that blue light is not an essential part of photosynthesis.

-It just needs to in small quantities in order to not suppress extension growth.
+Blue just needs to be in small quantities in order to not suppress the extension growth of live plants.

-That being said, the light spectrum that supports the growth of freshwater aquarium plants best should include:
+That being said, we can conclude that the light spectrum that supports the growth of freshwater aquarium plants best should include:

 - At least 50% red light in the wavelength range of 630 to 700 nanometers

 - At least 35% green light in the wavelength range of 500 to 580 nanometers